Examples and counter-examples of log-symplectic manifolds: Introduction

 These structures have been classified on surfaces by Radko \cite{MR1959058} and already in dimension two there is a marked contrast with the symplectic case, namely, every surface (orientable or not) has a log-symplectic structure.
 Recently log-symplectic structures received renewed attention: Guillemin, Miranda and Pires \cite{Guilleminetal2012} proved a local form for the Poisson structure in a \nhood\ of the zeros of $\pi^n$ and Gualtieri and Li \cite{Gualtieri-Li-2012} managed to give a clear geometrical description of symplectic groupoids integrating log-symplectic structures.

-Despite these recent advances in the theory of log-sympletic manifolds, the area still lacks examples and even topological obstructions to the existence of these structures are unknown.
-So given a manifold, the question ``does it have a log-symplectic structure?" is a little hard to answer.
+Despite these recent advances in the theory, the area still lacks examples and even topological obstructions to the existence of these structures are unknown.
+So, given a manifold, the question ``does it have a log-symplectic structure?" is a little hard to answer.

 We tackle these shortcomings in this paper.
 Indeed, Marcut and Osorno-Torres's paper \cite{marcut-osorno,osorno-thesis} and the present one are the first to provide topological obstructions to the existence of log-symplectic structures.
-While Marcut and Osorno-Torres prove that a log-symplectic manifold must have a cohomology class $a \in H^2(M)$ such that $a^{n-1}\neq 0$, we prove a different property which is more contrastive with symplectic geometry:
+While Marcut and Osorno-Torres prove that a log-symplectic manifold whose singular locus has a compact component must have a cohomology class $a \in H^2(M)$ such that $a^{n-1}\neq 0$, we prove a different property which is more contrastive with symplectic geometry:

-\begin{introtheorem} A compact oriented manifold with a {\it bona fide} log-symplectic structure has a nontrivial cohomology class $b\in H^2(M)$ such that $b^2=0$. \end{introtheorem} Different from Marcut and Osorno-Torres's topological constraint, this property is not necessarily shared by symplectic manifolds and, in effect, shows that there are several symplectic manifolds for which the only log-symplectic structures are outright symplectic while other manifolds do not admit log-symplectic structures at all.
+\begin{introtheorem}{\ref{theo:simple invariant}} If a compact oriented manifold $M^{2n}$, with $n >1$, admits a {\it bona fide} log-symplectic structure then there are classes $a,b\in H^2(M;\R)$ such that $a^{n-1}b \neq0$ and $b^2=0$. \end{introtheorem} Different from Marcut and Osorno-Torres's topological constraint, the existence of the class $b$ is not necessarily shared by symplectic manifolds and, in effect, shows that there are several symplectic manifolds for which the only log-symplectic structures are outright symplectic while other manifolds do not admit log-symplectic structures at all.

 We then move on to produce examples of manifolds admitting such structures.
-The first method to produce such examples consists simply of deforming a symplectic structure into a log-symplectic.
-We show: \begin{introtheorem} Let $(M^{2n},\omega)$ be a symplectic manifold and $k>0$ be an interger.
-If $M$ has a compact symplectic submanifold $F^{2n-2}\subset M$ with trivial normal bundle, then $M$ has a log-symplectic structure for which the zero locus of $\pi^n$ has $k$ components, all diffeomorphic to $F\times S^1$. \end{introtheorem}
+The first aproach consists simply of deforming a symplectic structure into a {\it bone fide} log-symplectic.
+We show: \begin{introtheorem}{\ref{theo:birth}} Let $(M^{2n},\omega)$ be a symplectic manifold and $k>0$ be an integer.
+If $M$ has a compact symplectic submanifold $F^{2n-2}\subset M$ with trivial normal bundle, then $M$ has a log-symplectic structure for which the zero locus of $\pi^n$ has $k$ components all diffeomorphic to $F\times S^1$. \end{introtheorem}

 Using symplectic blow-up we can then construct log-symplectic structures on $\#m\C P^2 \# n\bar{\C P^2}$ for $m,n>0$.
 Therefore coupling the two theorems we have a complete classification of which manifolds in the family $\#m\C P^2 \# n\bar{\C P^2}$ for $m,n\geq0$ admit log-symplectic structures (see Figure \ref{fig:table}).